 By volunteering, you can gain a great personal satisfaction from knowing that you have made an impact in another person's life and in our community.

-Frantz said it takes more than 60 volunteers to coordinate the Hospice Touch and Palliative Care programs which cover Adams, Juneau and Monroe counties.
+It takes more than 40 volunteers to coordinate the Hospice Touch and Palliative Care programs which cover Adams, Juneau and Monroe counties.